-Why Do We Need Voice Biometrics: Its Advantages & Disadvantages
+Why Do We Need Voice Authentication: Its Advantages and Disadvantages

-Voice biometrics is one of the most advanced methods of authentication.
+Voice Authentication or voice biometrics is one of the most advanced methods of authentication.
 It is far more efficient than passwords, PINs, and other two-factor authentication methods.

 It provides the administrator and the end users with stronger security and seamless authentication.
 Voice biometric systems are used in many applications, including telephone banking, voice-over IP calls, call centers, emergency services, and e-government services.